-Our key contributions are summarized as follows: \begin{enumerate} \item \textbf{Learning through Communication (LTC)}: We propose a new training paradigm named Learning through Communication (LTC), allowing the LLM agent to automatically adapt to new environments and tasks with an iterative pipeline. \item \textbf{Task-specific Communication Patterns}: The LTC paradigm allows flexible design of communication patterns for different tasks.
-Three specific patterns are introduced: Monologue, Dialogue, and Analogue.
-These patterns are composable to help generate diverse structured interaction and feedback signals for agent training for different types of tasks.
+\begin{enumerate} \item \textbf{Learning through Communication (LTC)}: We propose a universal framework, named Learning through Communication (LTC), to train LLM agents with \textbf{both linguistic feedback and non-linguistic reward signals}.
+We design a universal buffer to store all the feedback, and an iterative pipeline to enable an LLM agent to explore and update its policy in an given environment.

+\item \textbf{Task-specific Communication Patterns}: The LTC paradigm allows for flexible design of communication patterns tailored to different tasks.
+We introduce three specific patterns: Single-agent Monologue, Multi-agent Dialogue, and Teacher-student Dialogue.
+These patterns can be combined to generate diverse structured interactions and feedback signals for agent training, catering to various task types.

-\item \textbf{Empirical Study and Findings}: Through rigorous studies on public benchmark tasks, we demonstrate the effectiveness of LTC, and it could be a superior approach compared with instruction-tuning or prompting baselines.
+\item \textbf{Empirical Study and Findings}: We conduct rigorous experiments on public benchmark tasks to demonstrate the effectiveness of LTC.
+Our results indicate that LTC can be a superior approach compared to instruction-tuning or prompting baselines.

 \end{enumerate}